IAMSAGAYAABINESH/binary-classification-of-machine-failure-using-xgboost/README.md

-# Binary-classification-of-machine-failure
+# Binary-classification-of-machine-failure-using-xgboost

-This is a classification project to classify if a machine has a failure or not.
+This is a classification project to classify if a machine has a failure or not using xgboost

 Training Dataset : [train.csv](https://github.com/IAMSAGAYAABINESH/binary-classification-of-machine-failure/files/12300161/train.csv)